rangle/angular-training-slides/slides/src/content/introduction.md

 ---

-## What Makes Angular Good?
+## What Is Angular

-- Modular architecture
+- Rendering Engline
-- Better performance than Angular 1:
-  - Improved Change detection
-  - Ahead of Time compiler
+  - Take an abstract idea like `TODO List` and put it on the screen
 - It's made to scale:
   - Modules
   - Dependency Injection (that makes sense)